Dave Hoskins

 David Will Hoskins (August 3, 1917 – April 2, 1970) was an American professional baseball player: a right-handed pitcher who appeared in 26 games for the Cleveland Indians of Major League Baseball during the 1953 season and 14 games during the 1954 campaign.
+Born in Greenwood, Mississippi, he moved to Flint, Michigan, shortly after graduating from high school in Highlandale in 1935.
+In Flint, he became an autoworker at General Motors and played semiprofessional baseball.

+Hoskins batted left-handed; he stood 6 ft 1 in tall and weighed 180 lb.

 Negro leagues

 Hoskins' professional career began in the Negro leagues with the Cincinnati Clowns in 1942.
 He also played for the Chicago American Giants, Homestead Grays and Louisville Buckeyes through 1949.